Literary-Insights/blog/src/content/blog/Remote, Inc. - Robert C. Pozen.txt-1.md

- Here is a summary of the key points in the Dedication:

-- The dedication is to Liz and Rob, who make working from home a joy.

-- The Contents page highlights the practical how-tos and strategies that will be found in each chapter.

-- The author provides guidance on how to power up remote work with the right mindset, quickly review key takeaways, find solutions to remote work challenges, and read the book with colleagues or teams.

-- The focus is on outcomes, not hours; letting go of the 9-5 schedule; wowing your boss while working remotely; and gaining control over how and when you work.

-- Strategies are given for setting expectations, managing meetings, making the case for remote work, and evaluating your own performance.

-- Tips are offered on negotiating objectives, communicating as a distributed team, using meetings to strengthen culture, and holding remote performance reviews.

-- The book provides three key strategies for remote workers: prioritizing goals, focusing on final products, and avoiding the small stuff.

-That covers the key highlights from the dedication and contents summary in a nutshell.
-Let me know if you would like me to expand on or clarify any part of this summary.

 • The book promotes a new approach called the Business of One model where remote workers think of themselves like running their own business.
 This means taking ownership of their productivity and results.

 • The Business of One model will be easier for white-collar workers and professionals with autonomy, and harder for junior roles with little control over their tasks.